chrisburnell/chrisburnell.com/_webpages/styleguide.md

 {% include_cached content/heading.liquid title='Paragraph' %}

-<p>A paragraph (from the Greek paragraphos, <q>to write beside</q> or <q>written beside</q>) is a self-contained unit of a discourse in writing dealing with a particular point or idea.
+A paragraph (from the Greek paragraphos, <q>to write beside</q> or <q>written beside</q>) is a self-contained unit of a discourse in writing dealing with a particular point or idea.
 A paragraph consists of one or more sentences.
-Though not required by the syntax of any language, paragraphs are usually an expected part of formal writing, used to organize longer prose.</p>
+Though not required by the syntax of any language, paragraphs are usually an expected part of formal writing, used to organize longer prose.

 <p class="columns">A paragraph (from the Greek paragraphos, <q>to write beside</q> or <q>written beside</q>) is a self-contained unit of a discourse in writing dealing with a particular point or idea.
 A paragraph consists of one or more sentences.
 Though not required by the syntax of any language, paragraphs are usually an expected part of formal writing, used to organize longer prose.</p>